What to Do About a Big Toe That’s Curved Inward

 Conclusion

 The best solution for helping a bent big toe is don’t procrastinate.
 Address it early and treat it quickly!
 Once arthritis sets in and advances, it creates a more challenging problem to deal with.
-Additionally, bent big toe can put more stress on the surrounding structures and even disrupt body symmetry, leading to more problems elsewhere.
+Additionally, bent big toes can put more stress on the surrounding structures and even disrupt body symmetry, leading to more problems elsewhere.

 FAQs